chamnap/active_record_uuid/README.md

 ## Upgrade from version 0.0.1

 `ActiveRecordBase::UuidBase` and `UuidBaseHelper` are depreciated.
-Right now, you can configure your model by using `uuid_config` and inherit from `ActiveRecord::Base`.
+Right now, you can configure your model by using `has_uuid` and inherit from `ActiveRecord::Base`.
 Check out the usage below.

+## Upgrade from version 0.1.0

+`uuid_config` is fine, but I like to use `has_uuid` and passing in options instead.

 ## Usage